nelsonfigueroa/nelson.cloud/content/posts/2024-04-10-ruby-arrays-cheatsheet.md

 ### Converting Multi-dimensional Array into 1-dimensional Array

-We can use `.flatten()` to recursively extract elements from all arrays within an array and return an array with only elements.
+We can use `flatten()` to recursively extract elements from all arrays within an array and return an array with only elements.
 The original array remains unchanged.

 ```ruby
 arr = ["A", ["B", "C"], ["D", ["E", ["F"]]]]